similarweb/finala/README.md

 ### How To Use

-All the configuration is contained inside [config.yaml](./config.yaml).
-1. Setup your Cloud provider accounts and credentials you would like to analyze.
+Finala have 3 component:

+* **collector** - collect and analyzes resources from [collector.yaml](./configuration/collector.yaml). all resources that marked as under utilized reported to api component.
+In [collector.yaml](./configuration/collector.yaml) configuration you can multiple accounts and multiple regions that you want to collect.

 ```yaml
 providers: